Aioros/console-streaming-server/README.md

 ### How do I use this on Linux?

 Yeah, I know, not the most Frequently Asked Question.
-If you are looking for an executable, I'm still working on it.
-I had some trouble figuring out all the dependencies needed to package and run a QT application, and unfortunately I'm not the most knowledgeable on the topic (plus, I don't have a Linux machine to work on yet).
-Any help is welcome though!
+I am not knowledgeable enough to know exactly how to package a generic release for Linux.
+What I do know, is that the build chain should work, since I am able to build the project in an Ubuntu 22.04 VM.
+You should be able to do the same by running `npm run build`.
+The project uses Qt 6, so your mileage may vary on the libraries that you might need to install.
+For me, it was `libfuse2` (and `fuse` if your distro doesn't come with it), `libgl1-mesa-glx`, `libopeng10`, `libegl1`).

-In the meantime, you can still run the application normally in Node.
-You probably know the drill: make sure you installed Node.js on your system, clone the repository, npm install, npm start, and you should be up and running.
+But also, if building it is too much of a headache, you can still run the application normally in Node.
+You probably know the drill: make sure you installed Node.js on your system, clone the repository, `npm install`, `npm start`, and you should be up and running.

 # License